Mobile Suit Gundam: Twilight AXIS

 Mobile Suit Gundam: Twilight AXIS (機動戦士ガンダム Twilight AXIS, Kidō Senshi Gandamu Towairaito Akushizu) is a Japanese light novel series written by Kōjirō Nakamura and illustrated by ARK Performance, released by Sunrise under the Yatate Bunko imprint.
-It is the second Gundam media to feature a main female protagonist after Mobile Suit Gundam École du Ciel.
+It is the first Gundam anime to feature a main female protagonist.
 Set after the events of Mobile Suit Gundam Unicorn and before the events of Mobile Suit Gundam F91, in which it focuses on two former Zeon remnants as they were hired to investigate the remains of the asteroid base Axis.
 The novel is loosely based on Richard Wagner's opera Tristan und Isolde.

 An original net animation series was released by Sunrise from 23 June 2017 to 1 September 2017.
 A theatrical compilation of the ONA series was released in theaters on 18 November 2017.

 Story

 Set months after the events of Mobile Suit Gundam Unicorn, the story focuses on two former Principality of Zeon Remnants, former weapons developer Arlette Almage and former test pilot Danton Hyleg.
 Both of them are hired by the Earth Federation Forces research team to investigate the remains of the asteroid base Axis.
 But upon their arrival, they encounter a Cyber Newtype, Quentin Fermo, who pilots the mysterious mobile suit, the RX-78AN-01 Gundam Tristan.
 Tristan attacks them for unknown reasons.